raccooncastle/raccooncastle/README.md

 </p>

 ## About me
--🧑‍🏫 I'm currently pursing my associates degree in Cybersecurity.
+-🧑‍🏫 I'm currently pursing my associates degree in Cybersecurity. <br>
--🍀 I'm considering a career in Cybercrime Investigation.
+-🍀 I'm considering a career in Cybercrime Investigation. <br>
--✅ I'm actively seeking an internship or entry-level position as a Private Investigator.
+-✅ I'm actively seeking an internship or entry-level position as a Private Investigator.<br>
--📟 I am interested in learning how to solder and build cyberdecks.
+-📟 I am interested in learning how to solder and build cyberdecks.<br>
--💲 I really want a Flipper Zero for Christmas.
+-💲 I really want a Flipper Zero for Christmas.<br>
--🌲 Fun fact: I love mushroom foraging!
+-🌲 Fun fact: I love mushroom foraging!<br>

 <!--
 **raccooncastle/raccooncastle** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.